lbeverly/docs/setup/groups.md

 ### Group Members

-Once you've created the group you can add any members you wish.
-You can always remove members from a group later.
+Once you've created the Group you can add any members you wish.
+You can always remove members from a Group later.